 Minn.
 Stat.
-Section CONFLICTS OF INTEREST Yes No Workpaper Reference Section 105 110 Reference § 471.88, subd.
+CONFLICTS OF INTEREST Workpaper Section Yes No Reference § 471.88, subd.
 6a 6.
 Contract with Volunteer Ambulance Service Was the contract with a volunteer ambulance service for the payment of compensation to its members or for payment of retirement benefits to these members? § 471.88, subd.
 12 7.
-Contract for Construction Materials or Services If an interested officer contracted with the Town to provide construction materials or services, or both: a.
+Contract for Construction Materials or Services If an interested officer contracted with the city to provide construction materials or services, or both: a.
 Was the contract done by a sealed bid process? b.
-Does the Town have a population of 1,000 or less according to the last federal census? c.
-When the question of the contract came before the Town Board for consideration, did the officer refrain from voting? § 471.88, subd.
+Does the city have a population of 1,000 or less according to the last federal census? c.
+When the question of the contract came before the city council for consideration, did the officer refrain from voting? § 471.88, subd.
 13 8.
-Contract for Renting Space If a public officer rented space in a public facility, was the rate commensurate with that paid by other members of the public? §§ 365.37, subd.
-1; 9.
-Conflicts of Interest: All Other Contracts or Transactions 471.88 If there were any contracts or transactions between an interested officer and the governing body, were the contracts or transactions included in the exceptions above (B1-8)?
+Contract for Renting Space If a public officer rented space in a public facility, was the rate commensurate with that paid by other members of the public? § 471.88, subd.
+15 9.
+Contract or Franchise Agreement for Utilities If the city has entered into a contract or franchise agreement with a utility for the provision of utility services and the council member is an employee of the utility: or a.
+Did the council member abstain from voting on any official action relating to the contract or franchise agreement? b.
+Did the council member disclose the reason for the abstention in the official minutes of the council meeting? §§ 412.311; 471.88 10.
+Conflicts of Interest: All Other Contracts or Transactions If there were any contracts or transactions between an interested officer and the city council, were the contracts or transactions included in the exception above (B1-9)?
 Note: If your audit involves a port authority, a public housing authority, a municipal band, a housing and redevelopment authority, an economic development authority, or a community action program or private consultant, review subdivisions 7, 9, 10, 11, or 14 of Minn.
 Stat. § 471.88 for additional exceptions.

-Part II.
-Purchase of Merchandise from Governmental Agency § 15.054 A. Political subdivisions are prohibited from selling property or materials owned by the political subdivision to its officers or employees.
+Minn.
+Stat.
+CONFLICTS OF INTEREST Workpaper Section Yes No Reference Part II.
+Purchase of Merchandise from City by Officers or Employees § 15.054 A. Political subdivisions are prohibited from selling property or materials owned by the political subdivision to its officers or employees.
 Employees may make purchases from political subdivisions if the following criteria are met.
 For all purchases: 1.
 Was the property or materials purchased by the public employee not needed for public purposes?
 2. Was the purchase made through sealed bids or public auction?
+3. Was the employee not directly involved with the sealed bid or auction process?
+Was the applicable "notice" law followed, and did the same require at least one week of published notice?
 Minn.
-Stat.
-Section CONFLICTS OF INTEREST Yes No Workpaper Reference 3.
-Was the employee not directly involved with the sealed bid or auction process?
-4. Was the applicable "notice" law followed, and did the same require at least one week of published notice?
-Minn.
 Stat. § 15.054 does not apply to property or materials acquired or produced by political subdivisions for sale to the general public in the ordinary course of business.
 Part III.
-Audit Conclusion

-The auditor must state a conclusion--based on this questionnaire and any other audit procedures performed--whether the client has complied with the legal provisions reviewed relating to conflicts of interest.
-Conclusion:
+Cities - City Employment of Mayor or City Council Member subd.
+1a c Note: This question only applies to persons elected or appointed to serve as mayor or city council member on or after August 1, 2010.]
+Was neither the mayor nor any city council member employed by the city in full-time permanent employment as defined by the city's employment policy?
+P Part IV.
+Audit Conclusion state a conclusionbased on this questionnaire and any other audit procedures performed e legal provisions reviewed relating to conflicts of interest. wheth er the client has Conclusion:

-TOWN PUBLIC INDEBTEDNESS
+CITY PUBLIC INDEBTEDNESS